katkoenders/sql-challenge/README.md

 Data is analyzed for employees of a company by using data modeling, data engineering.
 The given CSV file was converted into a correspinding SQL table.
 Once the SQL table was created, inquiried such as the details of each employee and a list fo the employees hired in 1986 were answered.

 # Process
+1. The CSV's were observed and an ERD of the tables were sketched out as prelinary step.
+2. A table schema for each of the six CSV files was created based on the information that was gievn.
+Data types, primary keys, foreign keys and other constraints were specified.
+3. Each CSV file was imported into a correspinding SQL table.
+4. The details of each employee such as employee number, last name, first name, gender, and salary were listed in a table.
+5. Employees that were hired in 1986 were also listed in another table.
+6. The manager of each department with information such as department number, department name, the manager's employee number, last name, first name, and start and end employment dates were listed.
+7. The department of each employee with information such as employee number, last name, first name, and department name was listed.
+8. Employees whose first name is "Hercules" and last names begin with "B" was listed.
+9. All employees in the Sales department, including information such as employee number, last name, first name, and department name was listed.
+10. all employees in the Sales and Development departments, including information such as employee number, last name, first name, and department name was listed.
+11. The frequency count of employee last names in descending order was listed.
+5t

 # Technology Used
 * PLSQL

 # Conclusion
+After each CSV file was imported the questions were able to be answered in the tables created from the code.

 # Contributors